 Children’s Hospital of Michigan (Pediatric)

-Faculty support comprises six surgical critical care faculty and four anesthesia critical care faculty.
+HUH – two surgical critical care faculty and three anesthesia critical care faculty.

 Month 1 – SICU, Harper Hospital

 Month 9 – MICU Harper Hospital or Detroit Receiving Hospital